 Lillian and Claude stayed in the Seattle area for about 9 years before returning to La Crosse.
 She painted in the Seattle area and is described as a "rare and collectible artist" in art dictionaries.

 When they moved to La Crosse, Lillian became active in the art community and helped found the Art Association of La Crosse.
 Apart from her involvement in the Art Association, Lillian also provided additional classes for individuals who desired more instruction.
 She continued creating art in the La Crosse area.
 A shift can be seen in her artwork as she transitioned from painting west coast scenes to painting scenes of rivers, valleys, and bluffs in the Coulee Region.

 Lillian was also involved in the League of Women Voters around 1925 and is mentioned in the La Crosse Tribune as giving talks about the importance of the group.
 Lillian also served as the Vice President of the League of Women Voters.
 Her husband, Claude, passed away in 1948 and she passed away in 1953.
 Her sister-in-law, Grace Pettingill Hogan Van Steenwyk, donated 20 pieces of artwork created by Lillian Pettingill to the La Crosse County Historical Society in 1984.

-Lillian is going to be portrayed in this year's Discover the Silent City: Leaving a Mark-Artists of La Crosse.
+Lillian was portrayed in 2017's Discover the Silent City: Leaving a Mark-Artists of La Crosse.